 Comba, who began his career in the now-defunct Norte del Valle cartel, was the last of the three supreme leaders of the Rastrojos to still be running what has been considered Colombia’s most powerful drug trafficking organization since the demobilization of paramilitary organization AUC in 2006 and the falling apart of the Norte del Valle due to infighting around 2005.

-The loss of Serna, and his fellow bosses, means rival groups like the Urabeños could take advantage of Rastrojos’ weakened position and encroach into their territory.
+The loss of Serna, and his fellow bosses, meant rival groups like the Urabeños could take advantage of Rastrojos’ weakened position and encroach into their territory.